gbl08ma/utilities/README.md

 The first time you run Utilities you'll be presented with the tny. internet media group logo and then a first run wizard with some important notes about the add-in.
 You should definitely read it.
 You will then be guided to adjust the clock, something you'll have to do every time you take the batteries off.
 Don't worry, Utilities will remind you to do it and guide you through the process.

-# Update instructions:
+## Update instructions
-(only applies if you used Utilities before Beta 9)
+(only applies if you used Utilities before Beta 9.
+If that's not the case, just follow the instalation instructions, copying utilities.g3a over the old one)

 This bit is really, really important as there are some folder names that changed with this new release; also, not all files are compatible (calendar events and tasks are compatible, though).
 You must follow the following instructions for Utilities Beta 9 to work properly: